The National Community Texting Programme Agreed Guidelines For Setting up A Community Text Alert Area

 - That the pole supporting the Community Text Alert signage would be painted in the Garda blue because so many rural dwellers associate it with their local Garda Station.

 - That community groups want some version of the text alert system to get underway, do its crime-prevention job ASAP and also bring the community to better know its neighbours for mutual alert and community benefits in the future.

 Insurance for Community Alert Groups

 We strongly recommend all Community Alert Groups be insured.
 Such insurance usually covers items such as public liability for meetings, erection of Text alert signs, libel/slander, installation of panic alarms, and other light services and visits for the elderly.
-To ensure it is feasible for groups to be insured, we have arranged standard policies with two insurers which are available at a very low (compared to other insurance) price.
-The companies are:
+To ensure it is feasible for groups to be insured, we have arranged standard policies with an insurer which are available at a very low (compared to other insurance) price for affiliated groups.
+The company is:

 BHP Insurances Ltd – Nick Ryan | 01 6299927 | firstname.lastname@example.org | www.bhpinsurance.ie

 Further information is available from your local Community Alert Development Officer.

 For further information about Community Alert Text Alert, contact your local Community Alert Development Officers or Muintir na Tíre Head Office.